burak-kara/burak-kara/README.md

 Hey, I'm Burak 👋🏻,

-I have been working on video streaming for more than three years.
+I have been working in the video streaming domain for over three years, currently focused on green video distribution.
 I've gained experience in 360-degree video streaming and low-latency streaming.
 I constantly seek to learn and improve my skills and am open to new opportunities and challenges.

 📚 I am a Ph.D. candidate [@Inria](https://team.inria.fr/ermine/) while I work at [@Synamedia](https://www.synamedia.com/) Rennes as an Associate Software Architect.
 Previously, I received my Master's and Bachelor's degree from [Ozyegin University](https://www.ozyegin.edu.tr/en), Turkiye.
 During my Master's degree, I worked on 360-degree video streaming with [Nokia](https://www.bell-labs.com/) for more than 2 years.
 In this project, we have filled three patent applications, and published three conference and one journal papers.
 The publications can be found [here](https://burak-kara.dev/academic).